+This funny festival is sure to brighten up your January, so book your CrossCountry train ticket to Bristol now.
 Whilst you’re there, why not experience what else Bristol has to offer?
 Check out our Bristol city guide.

 Getting there: From Bristol Temple Meads Station, Colston Hall is a pleasant 20-minute walk crossing the River Avon.
 Alternatively, a bus takes 15 minutes and a taxi will take 10.

 With over 750 beers, ciders and perry, ranging from traditional cask bitters to cutting edge craft beers, you’re sure to find a taste you like at this year’s Manchester Beer & Cider Festival.